Washoe Country School District

 About Us & Contact Information

+It is a great feeling to help a child and our community!
+With the intention to help our students and our community you too can make a difference!
+Volunteer Services recruits volunteers for 103 schools and 21 departments/programs through online sources, free media, and community engagement to provide academic support such as tutoring and classroom aides, staff and family support.
 For the past eleven years, under the leadership of Lisa-Marie Lightfoot, Volunteer Services has been coordinating community resources and supporting staff as they enrich the educational experience of all Washoe County School District students.

 Information about the Volunteer Services Community Advisory Board and its members.

 Volunteer Services has one full time Volunteer Services Administrator, one part-time (5 Hour) secretary and the state’s largest Americorps VISTA program in Nevada.
 We serve 20 areas of the WCSD Strategic Plan.

 Volunteer Services screened 16,402 parent and community volunteers.
 10,504 are parents to help WCSD schools, departments and programs.
 The estimated volunteer hours are over one million hours (1,722,210) with an estimated financial contribution of $17,222,100.00 based on a $10.00 per hour wage.
 (16,402 volunteers X 3 hours per week X 35 weeks a school year X $10.00 per hour) and $1,437,642 in grants, books, federal, state, and local programs and college student-workers .

 Volunteer Services, school recruitment and community programs provided 5,898 community Volunteers from free Public Service Announcements, media opportunities, online recruiting publicity and community site recruiting opportunities.

 Volunteer Services supports 20 areas of the WCSD Strategic Plan and the new Acceleration Zone.